Ojlit/package-management/JENKINS-INSTALLATION/READme.md

    + provides flexiblity to continue CI/CD when the Jenkins server is unavailable
    + makes it possible to execute multiple CI/CD jobs that are required to run concurrently
    + distributes tasks between mutiple slave servers or executors
+   + Jenkins Executors are agent that permit Jenkins to run jobs in Jenkins Slaves
    + in the master, it is required to install Jenkins, Java and an SSH Agent Plugin
    + only Java is required in the slave servers to establish communication with the master
    + cummunication between master and slave is established using TCP/IP